Close to Perfect

 Guests fly to Roatan, Honduras (RTN), which has direct flights from several major US airports.
 The itinerary for a Faraway Cays trip is a 7-night total trip, Saturday to Saturday including an overnight stay in Roatan.

-Sample Itinerary: Guests fly-in on Saturday, spend the night stay at a nice hotel.
-Sunday morning, fly out to Faraway Cayes, an approx. an hour and twenty-minute helicopter flight.
-Upon arrival, you will fish a full day.
+Sample Itinerary: Guests fly-in on Saturday and spend the night at a hotel.
+Sunday morning, fly out to Faraway Cayes, approximately an hour and twenty-minute helicopter flight.
+Upon arrival, you will fish for a full day.
 Monday thru Thursday are full fishing days.
 Friday, fish half to two-thirds day and then fly back via helicopter to Roatan, where you will spend the night.
 Saturday, depart Roatan for home.